George Kunda

 George Kunda (26 February 1956 – 16 April 2012) was a Zambian lawyer and politician who was the 11th vice-president of Zambia from 2008 to 2011.
-He served under President Rupiah Banda until their party's loss to Michael Sata's party.
+He served as the vice-president under President Rupiah Banda until the 2011 election.

 Early life and career

 The son of a miner, Kunda studied at Serenje Boys Technical School and obtained a law degree from the University of Zambia and began practicing on April 28, 1982.
 He started his career at the Luanshya Municipal Council as a solicitor before creating his own law firm in 1990.

 Politics

 While Kunda did not compete in the 2001 parliamentary election, he gained one of the eight appointed seats in Parliament.
 President Levy Mwanawasa appointed him to the positions of Minister of Justice and Attorney General in 2002.
 However, Mwanawasa removed Kunda from the position of Attorney General and appointed Mumba Malila in 2006 while leaving Kunda with his position of Justice Minister.